 - being open to change requests in the process

 These contradict the Waterfall model, which was the most popular methodology before people introduced Agile.
 The flexibility that Agile brought to teams and its contribution to the project’s success made the methodology much more popular.

 Agile ≠ Chaos

 Allowing flexibility and not requiring complex documentation doesn’t mean there shouldn’t be planning while using Agile methodology.
-Today, a number of Agile tools are available for project management that assist in planning project iterations and tracking progress.
-However, one critical component of project planning that teams usually undervalue is the estimation.
+Today, a number of Agile tools are available for project management.
+They assist in planning project iterations and tracking progress.
+However, one critical component of project planning that teams usually undervalue is project estimation.
 Estimation might actually be the most “dangerous” part of the Agile model.

 Why is estimation important?

 A proper estimate is the foundation of the project development process.
 It not only determines the project cost or deadline but also defines the project scope.
 If there is a lack of clarity on the project scope, this oftentimes leads to customer dissatisfaction.

 Thus, I believe that, even if using Agile methodology, doing proper project estimation and communicating it with the client is of critical importance for avoiding failure.